microsoft/ISLE/README.md

+This project is archived.
+Reach out to authors by email for questions.

 # Build

 Both Linux and Windows 10 builds use Intel(R) MKL(R) library.
 We used 2017 version; other versions might work as well.